 **Inbetweening = Also called “tweening.”
 The images used in order to show movement so that the motion looks fluid.

-Ayana Arnette Underwood is a journalist and copy editor at Black Girl Nerds.
+Ayana Arnette Underwood is a comic book analyst and copy editor.
 She’s the editor-in-chief of the comic analysis blog ComixBawse and is also a barista.
 She contributes articles to Do You Even Comic Book? and Women Write About Comics.
-She loves cats and chocolate and is on her way to getting her Masters in Publishing and Writing.
-She’s also obsessed with both dirty and corny jokes!
-She hates mansplaining, people that hate on Black women and sushi.
-Check out her writing/video portfolio too!
-Also, find her on Twitter, IG, Facebook, and Tumblr.
+She loves cats and chocolate and is on her way to getting her Masters in Publishing.
+She’s obsessed with both dirty and corny jokes!
+She’s a newbie cosplayer who hates mansplaining, people that hate on Black women and sushi.
+Check out her website too!
+You can also find her on Twitter, IG, Facebook.